-Biccinai and the Hebrew epistle of Abravanel traveled by ship together with the two Portuguese Ambassadors which King Afonso V of Portugal sent to the newly elected Pope Sixtus IV (august 1471), to present him his obedience.
-As was common practice in an embassy of obedience to the Pope, the Portuguese kings sent prominent literati in order to make impression with the eloquence of their speech.
-Unfortunately, the speech of obedience of these Ambassadors did not reach us.
-The later speeches of obedience, who were conserved and often printed, contain extensive praises of the Portuguese expansion along the African coast led by fifteenth century Portuguese monarchs.
-Thus, in the 1485 speech of obedience delivered by the Ambassador and letrado Vasco Fernandes de Lucena in name of King João II, he adorns his Monarch with a new title: Senhor da Guiné.
-Moreover, he exposes in celebratory terms the territorial Reconquista accomplished since “Afonso I the first Portuguese Prince” and its continuation by João I, “this second Scipion, who decided to shift from a defensive war into an offensive war in Africa.”
-Lucena concludes his laudatory list of achievements acclaiming “the explorations of Ethiopia [southern regions of the African coast] accomplished [by Afonso V] with so much energy, that within four years […] brought more benefits to the Kingdom of Portugal and the Christian people that in the forty-two years before.”
-He lauds also “the unheard quantities of gold and merchandise brought from these regions.”
-The trade of black slaves like Biccinai is not mentioned for obvious religious reasons, yet it constituted an important part of the celebrated profits.
-Similar praises were surely present in Teixeira’s or Almeida’s obedience speech before Pope Sixtus IV, since King Afonso V just conducted successfully the conquest of the Moroccan cities of Arzila and Tanger in august 1471.
+Abravanel’s epistle and Biccinai shared a ship with the two Portuguese ambassadors whom King Afonso V of Portugal had sent to the newly elected Pope Sixtus IV (August 1471), in order to declare his obedience.
+As was common practice in such missions, the Portuguese kings sent prominent literati in order to impress the pontiff with their eloquent speech.
+The words of these particular ambassadors are no longer extant, but later orations have been conserved and often printed; they contain extensive self-praise of the Portuguese expansion along the African coast led by fifteenth-century Portuguese monarchs.
+Thus, in 1485, in a speech of obedience delivered by the ambassador and letrado Vasco Fernandes de Lucena in name of King João II, he refers to his monarch with a new title: Senhor da Guiné.
+Moreover, he elucidates in celebratory terms the progress of territorial Reconquista begun by “Afonso I the first Portuguese Prince” and continued by João I, “this second Scipio, who decided to shift from a defensive war into an offensive war in Africa.”
+Lucena concludes by delineating the king’s manifold achievements and by declaiming “the explorations of Ethiopia [southern regions of the African coast] accomplished [by Afonso V] with so much energy, that within four years […] he has brought more benefits to the Kingdom of Portugal and the Christian people than in the forty-two years prior.”
+He also extolls “the unprecedented quantities of gold and merchandise brought from these regions.”
+The trade of black slaves like Biccinai is not mentioned for obvious religious reasons, even though slave stock constituted an important part of these celebrated profits.
+Similar praises were surely present in Teixeira’s or Almeida’s obedience speech delivered to Pope Sixtus IV, since King Afonso V had just recently conquered the Moroccan cities of Arzila and Tanger in August 1471.

-Yet the reasons that led the Portuguese Ambassador João Teixeira to come to the home of the Jewish banker family of Yehiel da Pisa and give a precious black slave were different than the praise of the Portuguese expansionist role for the sake of Christianity:
+Yet the circumstances that led the Portuguese ambassador João Teixeira to come to the home of the Jewish banker family of Yehiel da Pisa and to give him a precious black slave were separate from his mission to the Pope:

 The doctor in his goodness, knowing how to distinguish between good and evil, interceding for the welfare of all our kinsmen, always seeking our peace and prosperity because his hand is guided by God, wonderful is his love for me, I would bind him unto me as a crown and he shall be a spokesman for me.
 He will speak to the Pope.
 We have sought his favour, to speak to the Pope of the affairs of the Jewish communities […] and convince him, according to the Torah, to respond to our petitions and requests.
 He accepted our list of requests and petitions to serve as a reminder to him when he is in the presence of the Pope.